eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

 ### Key words

-This document uses the capitalized key words ‘SHALL’, ‘SHOULD’ and ‘MAY’ as specified in RFC 2119, i.e., to indicate requirements, recommendations and options specified in this document.
+This document uses the capitalized key words 'SHALL', 'SHOULD' and 'MAY' as specified in RFC 2119, i.e., to indicate requirements, recommendations and options specified in this document.

-In addition, ‘must’ (non-capitalized) is used to indicate an external constraint, for instance a self-evident necessity or a requirement that is mandated by an external document.
-The word ‘can’ indicates a capability, whereas other words, such as ‘will’, ‘is’ or ‘are’ are intended as statements of fact.
+In addition, 'must' (non-capitalized) is used to indicate an external constraint, for instance a self-evident necessity or a requirement that is mandated by an external document.
+The word 'can' indicates a capability, whereas other words, such as 'will', 'is' or 'are' are intended as statements of fact.

 ### Document structure